CS546-Final-Project-Group8/Final-Project/README.md

 - Business owners can delete both employees and managers
 - Managers can delete other managers, but not themselves.

+## promote/demote employee

+Business owners and managers can promote/demote employees, Promote to Manager/Demote to Employee buttons are displayed in the employee table.
+This is done using AJAX.

+- Only active employees can be promoted to managers.

 ## Employee Search

 There is a search bar which filters the employees in the table by their name.